Monster Hunter Wilds

 Convert Element is strong, but only works with Dragon, so a separate build is used.

-Infusions & Reinforcements:
+Infusions and Reinforcements:

 Dragon SAED